 The Bear Knoll road system consists of 18.54 miles of open roads, including system and nonsystem roads and 0.45 miles of snowmobile trail; 4.12 miles of roads are closed with gates, earth berms or guardrails.
 State Highway 26 serves as the boundary of the planning areas for 3.75 miles.
+The Bear Knoll planning area has no inventoried roadless areas.
 A roads analysis of the Bear Knoll planning area has been completed.
-See Appendix E for more information.
+See Appendix E for a complete roads analysis.